alineberry/alineberry.github.io/_posts/2019-05-28-vae-experiments.md

 -KL[q_{\phi}(z \lvert x) \lVert p_{\theta}(z)]
 $$

-Since we have defined the prior to be a factorized unit Gaussian and we have defined the variational posterior to also be a factorized Gaussian, this KL term has a clean closed-form solution.
+Since we have defined the prior to be a diagonal unit Gaussian and we have defined the variational posterior to also be a diagonal Gaussian, this KL term has a clean closed-form solution.
 The solution is essentially just a function of the means and covariances of the two distributions.
 The negative KL term simplifies to

 $$
 -\frac{1}{2} \sum_{j=1}^{J} (1 + \log \sigma_j^2 - \mu_j^2 - \sigma_j^2)